Here’s a fun, glowing ghost Halloween DIY toy and decoration that kids from toddlers to teens will love!

 Learn more about Rhythms of Play HERE!

-If You Liked This DIY Halloween Ghost Sensory Bottle, You might also like:
+If You Enjoy This DIY Halloween Ghost Sensory Bottle Craft and Decoration, you might also like These Activities:

 - Glow in the Dark Halloween Pumpkin Sensory Bottle